techdev5521/sfp-frontend-assignment/README.md

 This repo was ~~forked from~~ inspired by https://gitlab.sfp.cc/sfp/sfp-frontend-assessment and serves only for review purposes.

+**Note:** This is incomplete.
+A working navigation bar and hero section has been implemented but the movie gallery, API call and pagination are all incomplete.

 ### Next Steps
 If I were to better this project, I would want to do the following: